 The venues are very intimate providing more opportunities to interact with players.
 The stadiums seat anywhere from 7,000 to 15,000 fans, so it feels more like to a minor league ballpark experience than a major league one.
-The players seem to enjoy mingling with the fans and they are more accessible than they are during the regular season.
+The players seem to enjoy mingling with the baseball fans and they are more accessible than they are during the regular season.
 Fans can walk right up to the bull pen and really get close to the action.

 Most players are willing to do autographs prior to a game.
 It’s best to arrive at least a half hour beforehand and position yourself near the team’s dugout unless the team has a designated autograph area and time.
 Some of the bigger name players don’t stay for the entire game, so it’s best to catch them before the game begins because they might not be around when it finishes.

-Wear and bring sunscreen (the high SPF the better).
+1. Wear and bring sunscreen (the high SPF the better).
 Re-apply often.

-Wear a hat to protect your head and face from the sun.
+2. Wear a hat to protect your head and face from the sun.

-Don’t wear dark color shirts or hats.
+3. Don’t wear dark color shirts or hats.
 They will absorb the heat and get very hot.

-Drink plenty of water.
+4. Drink plenty of water.
 Some stadiums allow fans to bring in sealed bottles of water, so check before you go and bring plenty with you.

-Bring a lawn chair or blanket if you buy a lawn seat.
+6. Bring a lawn chair or blanket if you buy a lawn seat.
 If you bring a lawn chair, check to make sure it’s the right type.
 Some stadiums only allow low sitting lawn chairs to be brought inside.

-Get your tickets early if you’re going to a popular game.
+7. Get your tickets early if you’re going to a popular game.
 Tickets will sell out.

-Check the weather before you go.
+8. Check the weather before you go.
 It doesn’t rain often, but if it does, it’s a good idea to be prepared.